top of page

 No one in Britain in the early 1990s entertained the idea that Britain would ever leave the EU and the ‘bastards’ were viewed by most British people as Far-Right freaks.

-Given this erstwhile strong pro-EU consensus across the British political spectrum, how did Britain ever end up leaving the EU, let alone be government by the lunatic anti-EU fringe?
+Given the erstwhile strong pro-EU consensus across the British political spectrum, how did Britain ever end up leaving the EU, let alone be governed by the lunatic anti-EU fringe?

 Fast forward to the Prime Ministership of David Cameron.